Cambridge-ICCS/FTorch/README.md

 In order to use fortran-pytorch users will typically need to follow these steps:

 1. Save a PyTorch model as [TorchScript](https://pytorch.org/docs/stable/jit.html).
-2. Write Fortran using the fortran-pytorch-lib bindings to use the model from within Fortran.
+2. Write Fortran using the FTorch bindings to use the model from within Fortran.
-3. Build and compile the code, linking against fortran-pytorch-lib
+3. Build and compile the code, linking against the FTorch library

 ### 1. Saving the model as TorchScript